On March 24th, 2018, a Reddit user called afooltobesure posted the following question on Reddit’s /r/conspiracy subreddit:

-- He used to moderate a subreddit called “The Great Awakening”, which is a community for QAnon supporters.
+- He also moderates a subreddit called “The Great Awakening”, which is a community for QAnon supporters.
 As mentioned above, QAnon is a popular alt-right conspiracy theory.

-- He is critical of Robert Mueller and his investigation.
+- aleister is critical of Robert Mueller and his investigation.

-- He has pushed the theory that Seth Rich was the source of the DNC email hacks (and that the DNC had him murdered in response).
+- This moderator believes that Seth Rich was the source of the DNC email hacks.
+He also believes that the DNC had him murdered as a result.

 - He has submitted QAnon-related material to /r/conspiracy.

 - There is a huge gap in this user’s submission history.
 Between May 2011 and August 2016, this user did not submit anything.
 The account suddenly came back to life two months before the US Presidential Election with submissions that were critical of Hillary Clinton.

 - It is highly likely that aleister also owns another moderator account called JamesColesPardon.
 In a private mod conversation, it seems as though aleister forgot to sign out of his main account before replying.
 When aleister was removed as a mod in August of 2018, it was JamesColesPardon who added him back to the position.

 In October of 2018, this user was permanently suspended by Reddit for repeatedly approving a post that contained personal information.